[written 3/20/20 about the coronavirus pandemic]

 There are some GREAT discussions going on right now, and everyone is learning so much from each other’s experiences.

-As moderators, Sandy, Robin and I post discussion questions, encourage sharing and exploration, and engage with the group.
+As moderators, Robin and I occasionally post discussion questions, and we encourage sharing, exploration, and engagement with the group.
 Our role is to listen, facilitate, and support.
+Excellent “real world” issues get posted by members, which elicit experiences, wisdom, and resources from fellow members.
+It’s a treasure trove of insights and support!

 Our purpose with this group is to empower as many Projectors as possible—because the world needs as many empowered Projectors as it can get!!